What Are Penalties For DWI Convictions In Minnesota?

 We have four degrees of DWI.
 A fourth degree DWI is common for a first time DWI.
 That means they either believe you’re impaired while driving or your breath, blood or urine test was between a 0.8 and a 0.15.
 The maximum penalty is 90 days in jail and a one thousand dollar fine.
 A third degree or second degree DWI is a test of a 0.16 or higher; a test refusal, having a child in the car, or having a prior DWI within the past 10 years.
 Third and second degree DWIs are gross misdemeanors, which means the maximum is one year in jail and a three thousand dollar fine.
 You will also have to deal with “whisky plates” which can be embarrassing to you and your family.

 If you had a prior DWI within the past 10 years, there is also a mandatory minimum 30 day sentence, although there is a loophole we can use.
 A DWI with two priors would have a maximum of one year in jail and a three thousand dollar fine with a 90 day mandatory minimum.
-A fourth DWI within a ten year period is a felony DWI.
+A fourth DWI within a 10-year period is a felony DWI.
 That means a felony conviction and either prison time or at least 180 days in jail as a mandatory minimum.
-Also, on second degree DWI or felony DWI, you’re also dealing with vehicle forfeiture.
+Also, on second-degree DWI or felony DWI, you’re also dealing with vehicle forfeiture.

 Will I Be Required To Have An Ignition Interlock Device Installed In My Vehicle?

 If you have a prior DWI within 10 years and you get another one, you’ll be required to have an ignition interlock for a year or more.
 If you have an alleged test refusal, you’ll be required to have an ignition interlock for a year.
 If you do not challenge the implied consent or you lose an implied consent challenge, you’ll be required to have an ignition interlock.
-We help clients through the process of getting set up with the ignition interlock, if they are required to have it.
+At Ryan Pacyga Criminal Defense, we help clients through the process of getting set up with the ignition interlock, if they are required to have it.
 There are ways to beat that requirement, depending on your unique case and potential challenges.